 Continue your day around the Hadrian’s Library, Ancient Agora, and the Roman Agora (with my favorite The Tower of the Winds all-marble ancient meteoroidal tower) before going to the Athens Central Market (Varvakios market) for another dose of the real living city of Athens.

-TIP: Dot miss the famous Diporto tavern, set in the basement of an uninhabited building since 1887, not changing much.
-No more than two-tree dishes, washed down by the white wine from the wall-leaning barrels for the perfect, yet unlikely, gastronomic experience.
+TIP: Don’t miss the famous Diporto tavern, set in the basement of an uninhabited building since 1887, not changing much.
+No more than two or three dishes, washed down by the white wine from the wall-leaning barrels for the perfect, yet unlikely, gastronomic experience.